denoland/docs/runtime/getting_started/command_line_interface.md

 You can view all of the available commands and flags by running the `deno help` subcommand in your terminal, or using the `-h` or `--help` flags.

-Check out the [CLI reference](TODO:cli-link) for a further documentation on all the subcommands and flags available.
+Check out the [CLI reference guide](/runtime/manual/tools/) for a further documentation on all the subcommands and flags available.
 We'll take a look at a few commands in a bit more detail below to see how they can be used and configured.

 ## An example subcommand - `deno run`